JDL11/ICC---Ranking-de-profesores/README.md

 # ICC---Professor Ranking
-Introduction to Computer Science project
+Introduction to Computer Science project.

-Awarded third Place in UTEC-ICS Project Fair
+Awarded third Place in UTEC-ICS Project Fair.

 3. Ranking of professors.
 - Given a list of professors, create the functionality to search for teachers by their first name, by a part of their name, by their last name.